Heatworks/hls-devices-thermocouple-12/README.md

 ## Setup

 1. Connect via UART with username `pi` and password `raspberry`.
 2. Change default password from `raspberry` to whatever you want.
-This can be done using `sudo raspi-config` and pressing enter or running `passwd`.
+This can be done running `passwd` or using `raspi-config`.
 3. Change host name from `hls-device-thermocouple-12-unknown` to whatever you want.
 This can be done by running `sudo su && echo "hls-device-thermocouple-12-a" > /etc/hostname` echoing your desired hostname.
 4. (optional) Enable SSH either through `raspi-config` or running `systemctl enable ssh.socket`.
 5. Reboot to see changes. (`sudo reboot`)